Skip to content

 With Silicobra (and evolution Sandaconda) added to the game, that's two less unreleased Pokémon in Pokémon Go you have to worry about.

-How to get Silicobra in 2026's 'Sustainability Week' event in Pokémon Go
+How to get Silicobra in Pokémon Go

 How to find a desert biome in Pokémon Go